- 5.0 Degrees and Certificates

 Credit may be granted for military courses or experience gained if the course or experience gained has been assessed as duplicating a RMC course.
 Students can make their request in writing to their Department Head or Chair of their Programme.
 The request will then be sent to the Dean of Graduate Studies for final approval.
 If approved, the marks summary and transcript will annotate these credits as "CG" for "Credit Granted", for the RMC course which the Department or Programme Chair deems appropriate.

 5.17 Academic Integrity

-Integrity –When you do the right thing even though no one is watching.
+Integrity is when you do the right thing even though no one is watching.
 Integrity is essential to the academic enterprise, and its foundations in the open, independent, and free exchange of ideas.
 The core values of integrity, both academic and otherwise include: honesty, fairness, respect, responsibility, and trust.
-Academic Integrity demands that all members of the RMC act in accordance with these values in the conduct of their academic work, and that they shall follow the rules and regulations concerning the legitimate and accepted conduct, practices and procedures of academic research and writing.
+Academic Integrity demands that all members of the RMC act in accordance with these values in the conduct of their academic work, and that they shall follow the regulations concerning the legitimate and accepted conduct, practices and procedures of academic research and writing.
 Academic Integrity violations are defined as Cheating, Plagiarism or other violations of academic ethics.
 (It is important to note that, while the list below is comprehensive, it should not be considered exhaustive.)